ekozat/courses_select_manager/sprint4/sprint4_docs/local_dev.md

 ```

 4. Navigate to our cis3760 repo, make sure you are up to date on the sprint4 branch
-5. Copy the html folder from the sprint4 files into `/opt/homebrew/var/www/` by doing `cp -r html /opt/homebrew/var/www/`
+5. Copy the html folder from the sprint4 files into `/opt/homebrew/var/www/` or `/usr/local/var/www/` on intel by doing `cp -r html /opt/homebrew/var/www/`
     - It contains a new file called `server.php` that just has a hardcoded json string
 6. Run `sudo nginx -t` and make sure there are no errors
 7. Run `brew services reload nginx`